RishabhShukla1626/Fort-Symthe-s-Motel/README.md

 That's it!
 You should now be able to use Fort-Symthe-s-Motel on your local machine.
 If you encounter any issues or have any questions, please don't hesitate to reach out to the project maintainers.

-**Note: **This project is currently a work in progress and is not yet complete.
+**Note:**T his project is currently a work in progress and is not yet complete.
 While it has been thoroughly tested and is generally stable, there may be some features that are not fully implemented or that do not work as expected.
 As such, users are encouraged to report any issues or bugs they encounter to the project maintainers, who will work to address them promptly.
 Additionally, contributions to the project are always welcome, and we appreciate any help we can get in making this project better.